Post Brexit intellectual property rights

-Currently, businesses in European Economic Area (EEA) member states (such as the UK) are eligible for database rights in each member state (broadly, these rights do not arise in relation to databases created by non-EEA businesses).
+Before 01 January 2021, businesses in European Economic Area (EEA) member states (such as the UK) were eligible for database rights in each member state (broadly, these rights do not arise in relation to databases created by non-EEA businesses).

-At the end of the transition period, database rights currently in existence will continue to exist in the UK and the EEA for the rest of their duration.
-However, only UK citizens, residents and businesses will be eligible for new database rights in the UK.
-Similarly EEA member states will be under no obligation to grant new database rights to UK businesses in those member states.
+From 01 January 2021, database rights which existed as of 31 December 2020 continue to exist in the UK and the EEA for the rest of their duration.
+However, only UK citizens, residents and businesses are eligible for new database rights in the UK.
+Similarly EEA member states are under no obligation to grant new database rights to UK businesses in those member states.
 In light of this the UK Government recommends reviewing existing licensing arrangements and, where possible, imposing licensing terms which mitigate this potential loss of rights.

 Portability of online content service

-Before and during the transition period, UK consumers can access their online content services (for example, Netflix) when they temporarily travel to another EU member state.
-The same is true for EU customers temporarily visiting the UK.
-Portability of online content services between the UK and EU will cease at the end of the transition period.
+Before 01 January 2021, UK consumers could access their online content services (for example, Netflix) when they temporarily travelled to another EU member state.
+The same was true for EU customers temporarily visiting the UK.
+Portability of online content services between the UK and EUceased at the end of the transition period.
 Consequently UK customers visiting the EU and EU customers visiting the UK may see restrictions to the content ordinarily available to them when in their home state.

 Country-of-origin principle for copyright clearance in satellite broadcasting

-Currently, if a satellite broadcaster clears the copyright requirements in its “home” member state it can broadcast into any other EEA member state.
-This will cease to apply to broadcasts from the UK after the end of the transition period and UK-based satellite broadcasters that currently rely on the country-of-origin copyright clearance rule when broadcasting into the EEA may need to clear copyright in each member state to which they broadcast.
-The UK will continue to apply the country-of-origin principle to broadcasts from any country.
+Before 01 January 2021, if a satellite broadcaster cleared the copyright requirements in its “home” member state it could broadcast into any other EEA member state.
+This ceased to apply to broadcasts from the UK from 01 January 2021 and UK-based satellite broadcasters that previously relied on the country-of-origin copyright clearance rule when broadcasting into the EEA may need to now clear copyright in each member state to which they broadcast.
+The UK continues to apply the country-of-origin principle to broadcasts from any country.
 Wider issues regarding broadcasting and video on demand are addressed in the UK government’s specific guidance on this issue.

-Prior to and during the transition period, cultural heritage institutions established in a member state of the EEA are entitled to digitise orphan works in their collection and make them available online across the EEA without the permission of the right holder.
-The UK Government explains that UK-based cultural heritage institutions that continue to do this may be infringing copyright.
+Before 01 January 2021 cultural heritage institutions established in a member state of the EEA were entitled to digitise orphan works in their collection and make them available online across the EEA without the permission of the right holder.
+The UK Government explains that UK-based cultural heritage institutions that continue to do this from 01 January 2021 may be infringing copyright.

-Therefore, except for those in specialised industries (such as broadcasting) or with specific copyright portfolios (such as those with database rights), businesses are unlikely to be significantly affected, at least immediately, following the transition period.
+Therefore, except for those in specialised industries (such as broadcasting) or with specific copyright portfolios (such as those with database rights), businesses are unlikely to be significantly affected, at least immediately, from 01 January 2021.